Amnesty International New Zealand: Structure

 Amnesty International New Zealand is financially independent from all governments and corporations, funded entirely by individual supporters.
-The International Movement is made up of 70 “sections” or national offices with 8.5 million fee-paying members.
+The International Movement is made up of 70 “sections” or national offices with 10 million fee-paying members.
 Its Secretariat is based in London although it has many offices around the world.
-In Asia-Pacific, it has offices in Hong Kong, Bangkok and Colombo.
+In Asia-Pacific, it has offices in Bangkok and Colombo.
+Its Hong Kong office (and separate Section) closed in 2022 following significant pressure from the Chinese Government.
+Other offices to close in recent times due to Government pressure include Ukraine, India, Russia.

 It is led at the New Zealand national level by the Governance Team; members are elected by members at the Annual General Meeting and help set out policy and strategic goals that guide operations.

+Its current chair is Sara Lindsay with Heather Hayden as immediate past Chair.
+The latter sits on the International Nominations Committee (INC) of the global movement since 2023.
+Another former Chair, Rosslyn Noonan, is a member (since 2021) of the PrepCom - another global committee of Amnesty responsible for the Global Assembly (GA), the Movement’s highest decision making body.

-Its current chair is Ros Noonan with Heather Hayden its deputy.
-The immediate past chair, Tiumalu Peter Fa'afiu, was the first Chair of Pacific descent for any Section in the international movement's 52-year history.
-In August 2019, Peter was appointed Global Director on Amnesty’s International Board making him only the third New Zealander to sit on the IB and the first of Polynesian descent.
+Another former Chair (2015-2019), Tiumalu Lauvale Peter Fa'afiu, was the first Chair of Pacific descent for any Section in the international movement's history.
+In August 2019, Peter was appointed Director on Amnesty’s International Board making him only the third New Zealander to sit on the IB and the first of Polynesian descent.
+He was Vice Chair of the IB from 2021 - 2023 and Interim Chair in 2024 becoming an influential human rights figure.

-The New Zealand office is located in Auckland, and run by Executive Director / CEO, Meg de Ronde.
+The New Zealand office is located in Auckland, and run by an Executive Director / CEO.
+Its previous EDs such as Meg de Ronde and Shaun Greaves have moved on to CEO roles in larger charities.
 The office comprises a campaigning team, fundraising team, and general operations team, with both paid and volunteer staff.

+As with every Section, AIANZ works closely with the International Secretarial to implement the Movement’s Global Strategic Framework.